easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### ncdu

 Ncdu is a disk usage analyzer with an ncurses interface.
 It is designed to find space hogs on a  remote server where you don't have an entire graphical setup available, but it is a useful tool even on regular  desktop systems.
-Ncdu aims to be fast, simple and easy to use, and should be able to run in any minimal POSIX-like  environment with ncurses installed.
+Ncdu aims to be fast, simple and simple to use, and should be able to run in any minimal POSIX-like  environment with ncurses installed.

 *homepage*: <https://dev.yorhel.nl/ncdu>